 What is a Solar Panel?

-Solar panels differ in appearance because there are three different types: monocrystalline, polycrystalline, and thin film amorphous solar modules.
-The three types not only differ in appearance but also efficiency, which is a crucial factor in any installed solar power system.
+Photovoltaic solar panels differ in appearance because there are three different types: monocrystalline, polycrystalline, and thin film amorphous solar modules.
+The three types not only differ in appearance but also in efficiency, which is a crucial factor in any installed solar power system.

 What Are Solar Panels Made Of?